Feature group: Feature Group C

+Feature Group D

 The current standard, requires the local switch support equal access by competing carriers at the trunk level; highest quality connection, and allows pre-selection of the interexchange carrier by the end-user.
 This feature group permits two types of calls.
 If a user dials 1 + area code + seven-digit number, the long-distance call is handled by a default carrier chosen by the user.
 Alternatively, a user dials 101 + four-digit carrier code + area code + seven-digit number, and the call is handled by the carrier specified by the carrier code.
-The original batch of carrier codes began with 0, so this type of "dial around" service was typically marketed as dial-around 1010-xxx service.
+The original batch of carrier codes were three-digit, and began with dialing 10; when eventual exhaust became apparent, the instructions changed to represent it as "dial-around" 1010-xxx service; after an extended permissive period, 10+xxx ceased to function, and now functions as 101+xxxx, with the second zero migrated to turn the original three-digit codes into four-digit codes starting with zero; new codes were assigned with other numbers as the first of four digits.
 NANPA maintains separate lists of carrier codes for feature groups 'B' and 'D' as not all long-distance providers support both standards.

-These Feature Group alternatives allowed the LEC's end users to make long-distance calls using the interexchange carrier's network, when non-stored program-controlled exchanges could not be modified to provide equal access.
+These alternative groups allowed the LEC's end users to make long-distance calls using the interexchange carrier's network, when non-stored program-controlled exchanges could not be modified to provide equal access.
 By the mid 1990s, Equal Access features in exchange software had rendered Feature Group D universally available in modern landline exchanges; the others are either used for calling card applications or are obsolete.